Archive Agent

 📌 Note: Always use quotes for the profile name argument, or skip it to get an interactive prompt.

-💡 Good to know: Profiles are useful to manage independent Qdrant collections and Archive Agent settings.
+💡 Good to know: Profiles are useful to manage independent Qdrant collections (see Qdrant database) and Archive Agent settings.

 To add one or more included patterns, run this: